 You can still always freeze this drop cookie batter for mini chocolate chip cookies any time you want.
-Or make it as regular sized-cookies or chocolate chip cookie bars.
+Can’t wait one minute extra minute?
+Make the recipe as chocolate chip cookie bars.

 Cookie scoops are one of my most used kitchen tools, whether I’m making drop cookies or meatballs.
 They make these mini chocolate chip cookies easy to put together.
 And it means you get scoops of cookie balls that are the same size, so your cookies bake evenly.

 Cookie scoops come in a range of sizes from the teeny-tiniest to huge.
 The imprinted numbers refer to the number of scoops in a quart of ice cream.
 As a result, the largest scoops have the smallest number.